FuzzkingCool/ayon-debugly/client/ayon_debugly/endpoints/NOTION_SETUP.md

 The integration will automatically detect and use these properties if they exist:

 - **Status** (type: Select) - For tracking issue status
-  - The integration will try to set this to "Not started" if available
+  - The integration will try to set this to "Backlog if available
-  - If "Not started" is not available, it will use the first option in the list
+  - If "Backlog" is not available, it will use the first option in the list

 - **Priority** (type: Select) - For setting issue priority
   - The integration will try to find options containing "P0", "P1", "P2", or "P3"